 The 30-Day Let’s Do This Challenge

-Join me for a 30-day challenge to change one habit or set one intention you want to set for 2020, you can either work on it in the quiet of your own home, or feel free to joing our Social Business Facebook group for some accountabiity
+Join me for a 30-day challenge to change one habit, rather than multiple habits or set one intention you want to set for 2020, you can either work on it in the quiet of your own home, or feel free to joing our Social Business Facebook group for some accountabiity

 Choose one habit or intention, the one that will give you the most joy of achieving.
 The reason why I say just one at this time is that by achieving this one, it usually sets you up to achieve many more…but one is enough for now.

 Commit to yourself, to me, find an accountability buddy.

 Now like many of you, I know only too well what happens when I set out on making a change and fail within the first week.